-Each junior school has a published admission number (PAN) for entry to Year 3.
-The school will admit this number of children if there are sufficient applications.
-Where there are fewer applications than the published admission number places will be offered to all applicants.
+Each school has a published admission number (PAN) for entry to Year R. The school will admit this number of children if there are sufficient applications.
+Where there are fewer applications than the published admission number, places will be offered to all applicants.

-The PAN for Trosnant Junior School for 2023-2024 is 60 (including 2 places for children with an Education, Health and Care Plan admitted to specialist SEN unit)
+The PAN for Trosnant Infant School for 2024-2025 is 60 (plus one place for a child with an Education, Health and Care Plan admitted to specialist SEN unit)